tphathuin1802/tphathuin1802/README.md

 Data Science and Web Integration
 ---------------------------------

-Results-oriented Data Science student pursuing a degree in Applied Mathematics and Data Analytics at the University of Economics and Law.
-Seeking opportunities to apply knowledge in data science, machine learning to solve real-world challenges.
-Proven track record of success in academic projects, problem-solving, and cross-functional teamwork.
-Skilled in leveraging advanced tools and technologies to optimize workflows and deliver data-driven insights.
+Results-driven Data Science student pursuing a degree in Applied Mathematics and Data Analytics at the University of Economics and Law - VNUHCMC.
+Skilled in applying data science and machine learning to solve real-world problems, with a strong background in academic projects, problem-solving, and teamwork.
+Proficient in using advanced tools to optimize workflows and deliver actionable insights.

 * 🌍  I'm based in Ho Chi Minh City
 * ✉️  You can contact me at [phathuynhwork18@gmail.com](mailto:phathuynhwork18@gmail.com)